Amazon: marketplace guide

 - Universal product code (UPC) - similar to the EAN.

-- Externally assigned product ID value - contains the correct value for the set Product ID type.
-Amazon validates these values, so if you, for example, map the type ASIN but fail to map a 10-character uppercase alphanumeric value and the Product ID value, Amazon rejects your offer.
+- Externally assigned product ID value - contains the correct value for the set Externally assigned product ID type.
+Amazon validates these values, so if you select the type UPC but fail to map a 12-digit number under the product ID value, Amazon rejects your offer.

 -

-either enter 1 or leave the attribute unmapped. - Max. seller price - the highest price this product may have.
+- Purchasable offer: maximum seller allowed price - the highest price this product may have.
 To remove it, enter 'delete' instead of a price value.
-Entering 0 (zero) does not disable the Max. seller price.
+Entering 0 (zero) does not disable the attribute.
+This attribute is used to configure Amazon's automated pricing.

 -

-Min. seller price - the lowest price this product may have.
+Purchasable offer: minimum seller allowed price - the lowest price this product may have.
 To remove it, enter 'delete' instead of a price value.
-Entering 0 (zero) does not disable the Min. seller price.
+Entering 0 (zero) does not disable the attribute.
+This attribute is used to configure Amazon's automated pricing.

-NB: although Amazon's Max. seller price and Min. seller price attributes accept numbers and text, ChannelEngine's default Max. price and Min. price only accept numbers.
-To use 'delete' as a value, create custom attributes with the type 'text' and map your Max. seller price and Min. seller price to them.
+NB: although Amazon's Purchasable offer: maximum seller allowed price and Purchasable offer: minimum seller allowed price attributes accept numbers and text, ChannelEngine's default Max. price and Min. price only accept numbers.
+To use 'delete' as a value, create custom attributes with the type 'text' and map your Purchasable offer: maximum seller allowed price and Purchasable offer: minimum seller allowed price to them.
 You can then enter 'delete' as a value without validation errors.
-For more information, check out Amazon's Minimum and maximum price validation article.
+To learn more, check out Amazon's Minimum and maximum price validation article.

 Carrier